thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

 - After the E0/2 link on SW1 fails, the EtherChannel remains operational but is reduced to a single active link.
-While overall bandwidth is decreased, redundancy is preserved and the logical interface stays up, maintaining connectivity as designed.
+While overall bandwidth is decreased, redundancy is preserved and the logical interface stays up.

 <br>